Hack into anyone's iPhone, a dream come true with this software!

 Here is the full transcript of the training video:

-I'm glad you could join us.
-And I'm happy to launch this initial module covering system overview and orientation for Cellebrite Premium.
-Thank you and enjoy.
+I am glad you can join us.
+And I am pleased to launch this initial module covering the introduction and orientation to the Cellebrite Premium system.
+Thank you, and enjoy.

-Did you know that Cellebrite Advanced Services has 10 laboratories in nine different countries around the world?
-Well, to take advantage of all these capabilities, we're working together to bring you this training, so you'll hear from colleagues from all over the world.
-The following list are those who make up this current set of modules, so I hope you'll enjoy meeting each and every one of them.
+Did you know that Cellebrite Advanced Services has 10 labs in nine different countries around the world?
+Well, in order to leverage all of these capabilities, we are working together to bring you this training, so you will hear from colleagues from around the world.
+The following list are those who make up this current set of modules, and I hope you enjoy meeting each of them.

 Before we start, it's very important to review the confidentiality and operational security issues that we have to respect when using Cellebrite Premium, not only ourselves in our own Cellebrite Advanced Services laboratories, but especially you in your own laboratories around the world.

 Well, we have to recognize that this capability actually saves lives.
-And in situations where it's too late, we help to put an end to victims' families and, ultimately, solve crimes and put people behind bars.
-So it's very important to keep all these capabilities as protected as possible, because ultimately, leaks can be detrimental to the entire law enforcement community worldwide.
+And in situations where it's too late, we help bring closure to the families of victims and ultimately solve crimes and put people behind bars.
+So it's very important to keep all of these capabilities as protected as possible, because ultimately, leaks can be detrimental to the entire law enforcement community around the world.

-In a little more detail, these capabilities that are built into Cellebrite Premium are actually Cellebrite trade secrets, and we want to continue to ensure their viability so that we can continue to invest heavily in research and development, so that we can give these capabilities to law enforcement around the world.
-Your role is to ensure that these techniques are protected to the best of your ability, and to consider them as "law enforcement sensitive" or to classify them at a higher level of protection in your country or agency.
+In a little more detail, these capabilities that are built into Cellebrite Premium are actually Cellebrite's trade secrets, and we want to continue to ensure their viability so that we can continue to invest heavily in research and development, so that we can give these capabilities to law enforcement agencies around the world.
+Your role is to ensure that these techniques are protected as best you can and to treat them as «law enforcement sensitive» or classify them at a higher level of protection in your country or agency.

-We are also aware that phone manufacturers are constantly looking for ways to improve the security of their products.
-And the challenge is already as difficult as it is, but we continue to make very good inroads.
+We are also aware that phone manufacturers are constantly seeking to enhance the security of their products.
+And the challenge is already difficult enough as it is, but we continue to make very good progress.
 Please don't make our job any harder than it already is.

 And at the end of the day, we don't really want techniques to be disclosed in court through discovery practices, or you know, ultimately in testimony, when you're sitting on the stand, producing all this evidence and discussing how you got into the phone.
 At the end of the day, you've extracted the data, it's the data that solves the crime.
 How you got in, let's try to keep that as quiet as possible.

-And now to operational or "opsec" security.
-This starts with the physical protection of the premium system and all its components that you received in the kit.
+Now, let's move on to operational security, or “opsec.”
+This begins with the physical protection of the premium system and all of its components that you received in the kit.

-Those little bits that make all that capability... magical.
-These are very sensitive assets, and we want to make sure that no tampering or other curiosities are used on these devices.
-And in some cases, there's a risk of tampering and disabling the component, and that's something you really don't want to do, because it could prevent your agency from having the capability while you're waiting for a replacement.
+These little pieces that make all this capability... magical.
+They are very sensitive assets, and we want to make sure that no tampering or other tampering is used on these devices.
+And in some cases, there is a risk of tampering and deactivation of the component, and that's something you really don't want to do, because it could prevent your agency from having the capability while you wait for a replacement.

-What's more, exposure of any of these premium features could be very detrimental to the global law enforcement environment.
-So, be careful with information sharing, whether it's in face-to-face conversations, over the phone, on online newsgroups, via e-mail - other things like that - just try to keep it sensitive and don't go into too much detail.
+Furthermore, exposure of any of these premium features could be very detrimental to the global law enforcement environment.
+So, be careful with sharing information, whether in face-to-face conversations, on the phone, in online discussion groups, via email—other things like that—just try to keep it sensitive and don't go into detail.

-As for written documentation, obviously you don't want to divulge too much in your court reports.
-But definitely put in the bare minimum to make sure a layman can understand the basic concepts of what was done.
+When it comes to written documentation, obviously, you don't want to disclose too much in your court reports.
+But definitely include the bare minimum to ensure that a layperson can understand the basic concepts of what was done.

-Certainly mention that you've used Premium, you can mention the version, but don't go into detail about what you've done with the phone: either manipulate it, or anything that appears on the Premium GUI itself.
+Be sure to mention that you used Premium.
+You can mention the version, but don't go into detail about what you did with the phone: either manipulating it or anything that appears on the Premium graphical user interface itself.

-And when it comes to technical operations and quality management within your organization, please be wary that any document you create as a standard operating procedure could be seen by an external auditor for ISO 17025 or others likely to apply a freedom of information law. request in your agency in any law of your country.
+And when it comes to technical operations and quality management within your organization, please be aware that any document you create as a standard operating procedure could be visible to an external auditor for ISO 17025 or other individuals who may apply a freedom of information law request within your agency under any law in your country.

-So be careful with it.
+So be careful with all of this.
 You need to protect it as best you can.
-And the other additional factor you may not be aware of is that failed exploits on devices - if they're able to connect to the network - could phone home and inform the manufacturer that the device is under attack.
-And with enough knowledge and intelligence, it's possible that phone manufacturers will discover what we do to achieve this magic.
+And the other additional factor you may not be aware of is that faulty devices—if they are able to connect to the network—could call home and inform the manufacturer that the device is under attack.
+And with enough knowledge and intelligence, it's possible that phone manufacturers could find out what we're doing to make this magic happen.
 So please do your best to follow all instructions and make them the best possible procedures [sic] in the future.

-As a result, the software was designed for government use only, and not for the general public.
-Those who want to hack an iPhone will have to go to Mspy.
+As a result, the software was only made for governments, with no public use planned, and those who want to hack an iPhone will have to find out more about Mspy.

 Found this helpful?
 Share it with a friend!